Special Forces Club

-The Special Forces Club (SFC) is a private members' club located at 8 Herbert Crescent in Knightsbridge, London.
+The Special Forces Club (SFC) is a private members' club located in Knightsbridge, London.
 Initially established in 1945 for former personnel of the Special Operations Executive, members of wartime resistance organisations, the Special Air Service, Special Boat Service and First Aid Nursing Yeomanry, its membership now includes those who had served, or were serving, in organisations and units closely associated with special operations and the intelligence community.

 Foundation and membership

 The SFC was founded in 1945 on the initiative of Major General Sir Colin Gubbins, the last Chief of the Special Operations Executive (SOE).

 The club was intended by its founders to be a meeting place for both those who had served in the SOE and for members of kindred organisations.
 This tradition has continued, with the club maintaining a close relationship with the Office of Strategic Services (OSS); like-minded groups in Australia, Canada and New Zealand; along with the successors of European and other resistance organisations.

 Unlike many other clubs that were open only to men and officers, it was initially open "only to ex SOE agents and personnel, and to Resistance members from all over the SOE's areas."
 The members of the Special Forces Club had a cheap membership card that gave them the right to stay in London at a very modest charge.
 The SFC has always welcomed all ranks and men and women, reflecting the membership and spirit of the SOE.
-John Singlaub is the club's honorary vice president.
+John Singlaub was the club's honorary vice president.

 After 1964, the members of the Special Forces Association, such as selected partisans and resistance leaders, started to have a second type of membership card for which there was no fee.
 During the Special Forces annual dinner in 1964, Colin Gubbins affirmed that the first purpose of the SOE was to "establish a Club which would be of direct practical and immediate benefit to the younger members of SOE, men and women who had joined us during the war and who at the end of it had to start a completely new life in a strange and upset world."
 The second institutional objective of the SOE was to "maintain and strengthen even further the intimate links which, through our wartime activities, we had built with men of goodwill in all the occupied countries in Europe and Asia, to the end of trying to foster mutual understanding and create a happier world.
 In all these countries, men who had been in constant intimate association with us for years, some of them hitherto obscure, came at the War's end into the highest government offices".

 After Gubbins' death in 1976, a fund was set up in his memory by his close friend Margot Morse, SOE's former Head of Registry.
-Morse later went on to act as Chief Executive of the Club during the late seventies when under her leadership the club faced down an existential financial crisis.
+Morse later went on to act as chief executive of the club during the late 1970s when under her leadership the club faced down an existential financial crisis.